-In line with the Organisations Maximising Attendance Policy, the relevant Head of Service can also grant a period of unpaid leave of absence, if appropriate.
+In line with the Company's Attendance Management Policy, the relevant Head of Service can also grant a period of unpaid leave of absence, if appropriate.
 This will be reviewed on a regular basis (at least every three months), and should not last for longer than 12 months, unless in exceptional circumstances.
 Any such agreement must be confirmed in writing to the employee.

-Employees should continue to submit statement of fitness for work ('fit note') and let their manager know when they are likely to return to work.
+Employees should continue to submit medical certificates, and let their manager know when they are likely to return to work.

-2.6 Sickness allowance for victims of crimes or violence
+2.6 Sickness allowance for victims of crimes or violence.

-Where an employee is absent from work because of an injury and may receive compensation from the Criminal Injuries Compensation Board, as a result, sickness allowance will be paid.
+Where an employee is absent from work because of an injury, and may receive compensation from the Criminal Injuries Compensation Board, as a result, sickness allowance will be paid.
 The employee won't have to repay this.
 If the employee is assaulted in the course of employment, they will be paid a separate allowance calculated on the same basis as Sickness Allowance.